jhxprajwal/widget-sso/WIDGET_INTEGRATION_TEST.md

 3. Complete Microsoft OAuth login
 4. Verify you're redirected to `/home`
 5. Verify your name and email display correctly
+6. Open DevTools → Application → Cookies and confirm an `auth_token` cookie exists for the parent site origin

 **Expected Result**: ✅ User authenticated on parent site with Microsoft SSO